mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 Declarative transaction management is **non-invasive**.

 1. **Configure transaction management support**
+    - Marked a Spring Configuration class using the `@Configuration`
-    - Using Java Configuration, define a `PlatformTransactionManager` bean
+    - Using Java Configuration, define a `PlatformTransactionManager` bean using `@bean`
-    - Enable it by annotate the config file with `@EnableTransactionManagement`
+    - Enable transaction management by annotate the config file with `@EnableTransactionManagement`

     ```java
     @Configuration